 As any graduate of one of my courses will tell you, some time spent in a quiet parking lot practicing emergency braking drills is an important part of the day.
 Why?
 Braking performance is where one of the biggest disparities in motorcycling is to be found.
-One disc (rotor) or two up-front, different makes of caliper and pads, ABS, non-ABS, linked brakes or non-linked – all contribute to a massive disparity in braking performance from bike-to-bike.
+One disc (rotor) or two up-front, different makes of caliper and pads, ABS, non-ABS, linked brakes or non-linked, size and weight of motorcycle – all contribute to a massive disparity in braking performance from bike-to-bike.

 Even with ABS bikes, older systems behave differently to the newer ones resulting in different feel and what happens at the lever.
 The time we spend doing braking drills is to increase a rider’s knowledge of, and confidence in, the braking system on the motorcycle they are riding on the day.
 The result is always the same – increased knowledge and confidence in the brakes is always inversely proportional to the braking distances (i.e. the more confidence, the shorter the stopping distance!).

 One concerning thing I’ve noticed is almost universal in riders’ application of the lever when braking hard, and that’s a two-finger pull of the lever, regardless of the type of bike being ridden (from sports bikes to the big cruisers).
 In terms of bad practice, I’d put it up there with the other bad habit that is pervasive out here in CA, which is tips-of-toes on the footpegs (more of that later).

 Why is a two (and not four) finger pull of the brake lever such a problem?
 Let’s dive in below.